 May 12th, 2020Read More

-You should consider a facelift if:
+You should consider facelift surgery if:

 To reposition your facial tissues, skin and deeper layers of the face are first very carefully mobilized.
 The deep SMAS layer is tightened to lift the sagging tissues and create a natural restoration of the youthful contours of the face.
 Fat grafts may be added to augment the loss of volume that often accompanies the aging changes in the face.
 In the neck, banding or visible thickening of the midline neck muscles is corrected through a small incision under the chin to provide better support and optimal contour to the neck.
 Excess or malpositioned fatty tissue may be sculpted using small suction tubes to further improve the result.
-After redraping the skin, excess is removed and the incisions are carefully closed by Dr. Forley to produce fine, minimally apparent scars.
+After redraping the skin, the excess is removed and the incisions are carefully closed by Dr. Forley to produce fine, minimally apparent scars.

 Recovery from plastic surgical procedures progresses steadily but varies slightly from person to person.
 Pain is usually minor and patients frequently do not require more than a few doses of pain medication following surgery.

 You’ll feel some tightness in the neck area following surgery.
-This assures that you’ll have the best possible long term result.
+This assures that you’ll have the best possible long-term result.
 Most of the tight feeling resolves in the first few weeks.

 Temporary numbness of the face and neck skin is normal after facelift surgery.

-We encourage a return to activity in the early post-operative period.
+We encourage a return to activity in the early postoperative period.
 Just don’t do any type of strenuous exercise that would push your pulse over 100 for about two to three weeks.
-Any aerobic activity that increases your pulse over 100 also increases your blood pressure, and could make you bleed.
+Any aerobic activity that increases your pulse over 100 also increases your blood pressure and could make you bleed.

 An unnatural "wind tunnel" look is the result of excessive horizontal tension on the skin itself.
 Natural, unoperated results are achieved with techniques that use the layer deep to the skin, known as the SMAS, to lift and reposition sagging tissues of the face and neck in a superior and oblique direction.
 The obvious appearance of an unnatural look makes the prevalence of this outcome seem much greater than its true occurrence.